jrpotter/notebook/sets/ordinals.md

 Let $A$ be a set.
 We say $A$ is **regular** if $A$ is empty or $A$ has a member $m \in A$ such that $m \cap A = \varnothing$.

 A set is grounded if and only if it is regular.
-This latter assertion, applied to the universe of all sets, is known as the [[sets/index#Regularity Axiom|regularity axiom]].
+This latter assertion, applied to the universe of all sets, is known as the [[zfc#Regularity Axiom|regularity axiom]].

 %%ANKI
 Basic